s373r/privatediary-downloader/README.md

 $ npm i
 ```

-## For start downloading
+## Quick start

+Run grabbing with:
 ```
-$ npm test
+$ npm run grab:firefox
 ```

-If you don't use Chromium like me, please check [TestCafe browser support doc](https://testcafe.io/documentation/402828/guides/concepts/browsers#locally-installed-browsers).
-You can easily run for example in Firefox:
+Or if you prefer Google Chrome:
 ```
-$ testcafe firefox src/main.js
+$ npm run grab:chrome
 ```

 After that your notes will be saved at `output/` directory :notebook: